1. Irregular/difficult terrain

 5. RTK/PPK drone

-When processing the drone images into highly accurate photogrammetric products, precise information about a geographic position of each image is a key.
+When processing the drone images into highly accurate photogrammetric products, precise information about a geographic position of each image is key.
 Regular GNSS sensors are accurate up to several meters.
-Using RTK (Real-Time Kinematic) or PPK (Post Processing Kinematic) technologies allow achieving the positioning accuracy even below 50cm, which makes a significant difference for survey grade products.
+Using RTK (Real-Time Kinematic) or PPK (Post Processing Kinematic) technologies allow achieving the positioning accuracy even below 50cm, which makes a significant difference for survey-grade products.
+Depending on the task you can you drone such as DJI Phantom 4 Pro RTK, or WingtraOne.

 6. Ground Control Points